🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 Deciding what individual stocks to invest in can be challenging for most investors.
 There are countless ways to evaluate stocks before you buy.

-Before choosing your stocks, you generally want to do a deep dive into a company’s inner workings to understand the company’s overall valuation and the stock’s share price.
+Before choosing your stocks, you generally want to do some homework into a company’s inner workings to understand the company’s overall valuation and the stock’s share price.

 As a beginning investor, you want to get comfortable reading a company’s balance sheet and other financial statements.
-All publicly-traded companies must file this information with the Securities and Exchange Commission (SEC), so you shouldn’t have trouble finding these financials.
+All publicly-traded companies must file this information with the Securities and Exchange Commission (SEC), so it shouldn’t be difficult to track those statements and filings down.

 One of the most fundamental metrics for understanding a stock’s value compared to company profits is its price-to-earnings (PE) ratio.
 Others include the price-to-sales (PS) ratio and the price/earnings-to-growth (PEG) ratio, which may be helpful for companies that have little to no profits but are expanding their businesses quickly.

-These metrics, and other financial ratios, can help you determine what stocks to buy.
+These metrics, and other financial ratios, may help you determine what stocks to buy.
 And the advantage of owning individual stocks is that you can get direct exposure to a company you believe has the potential to grow based on your research.
-The downside, of course, is that investing doesn’t come with guarantees, and your stock’s value could decline even with thorough research.
+The downside, of course, is that investing doesn’t come with guarantees, and your stock’s value could decline.

 5. Continue Building Your Portfolio